fordcars/Bugdom/README.md

 * R-Shoulder: look right
 * Start: pause

+## Installation:

+Simply download the 3dsx file [here](https://github.com/fordcars/Bugdom/releases) and place on your SD card in the `3ds` directory.

+### Note:
+DSP firmware must be present at `sdmc:/3ds/dspfirm.cdc`.
+This can be obtained with [Luma3DS](https://github.com/LumaTeam/Luma3DS)—simply select "Miscellaneous options..." in the Rosalina menu, then "Dump DSP firmware" from there.
+If running on an emulator, you can simply copy an empty file named `dspfirm.cdc` to a folder named `3ds` on your virtual SD card.

 ## About this port

 Bugdom is a 1999 Macintosh game by Pangea Software.
 You play as Rollie McFly, a pill bug on a quest to save ladybugs from King Thorax’s iron grip on the Bugdom.